sourcebots/python-lab/README.md

 Enter choice:
 ```

-### Ask for all inputs at once, much like a conventional calculator
+### Let the user enter the entire equation at once

 ```
 Available operations: